 The Defensive Aids System at 2.1 is covered as part of the Contract but the exact configuration and design has not yet been fixed “Design Not Mature” (DNM).

 It is not feasible for a parent PVF system to make use of a CAF item; the parent system configuration would not have existed prior to the Contract.

+DEFFORM 532